-Category Description escription Actions The following bu vulnerability. ng buttons enact or discontinue the process of unsuppressing the /.
+Category Description Available actions The following buttons proceed with or cancel the process of unsuppressing the vulnerability.
 Unsuppress (Enabled when all required fields have been completed) Click to unsuppress the security vulnerability for the specified component version(s).
 Then click OK in the pop-up to acknowledge that vulnerability has been unsuppressed.
+For more information, see Effects of Suppressing a Security Vulnerability Globally.
 Close Close window without saving your input.